 Each Institute has its own systems of support and accountability as set forth in the Institute's rules, constitutions, and statutes.
 Analysis of cases involving a religious as the perpetrator suggest a pattern of higher risk in those situations where the offender fell outside of the Institute's typical systems of support and accountability.
-By ensuring that all Members participate in systems of support and accountability, the Institute is better able to recognize potential issues early on, and possibly prevent sexual abuse of a minor.
+By ensuring that all Members participate in systems of support and accountability, the Institute is better able to recognize potential issues early on and possibly prevent sexual abuse of a minor.

 - R1.
 The Major Superior can describe the Institute's systems of support and accountability for Members. - R2.
 The Major Superior demonstrates ongoing adherence to the Institute's systems of support and accountability for Members. - R3.
 The Institute ensures the Major Superior or his delegate meets at least annually with each Member and maintains a written record of the occurrence.
 It is not necessary to document the content of these meetings. - R4.
 The Institute communicates annually with any organization in which a Member is employed and ensures the communication: - a.
 Includes the name and contact information of the Major Superior; and - b.
 Is documented in some form. - R5.
 The Institute maintains a list of Members who are living outside the typical systems of support and accountability and ensures these Members have an individualized system of support and accountability or that they are re-engaged in the typical systems of support and accountability. - R6.
-The Institute has a written policy or protocol on support and accountability for those religious from other provinces or Institutes or diocesan priests who are residing in a house or community of the Institute.
+The Institute has a written policy or protocol support and accountability for religious from other provinces or Institutes or diocesan priests who are residing in a house or community of the Institute, which includes sharing the Institute's policies for boundaries with minors. - R7.

-R7.
 The Institute has a written plan for Members who are returning from ministry outside of the U.S., as well as for international Members who are coming for ministry within the U.S., and who are under the authority of the local Institute, which includes, at minimum, a review of the Institute's policies for boundaries with minors and an educational program that includes a discussion of the appropriate cultural boundaries.

 - C1.
 Communications with organizations occur by letter, telephone, electronic mail, facsimile, or in person. - C2.
-When a Member who is living outside the normal systems of support and accountability is reluctant to comply with the options, the Major Superior may consider the use of restrictions on the Member's lifestyle and limitations on financial support where the Member resides and where the Member ministers.4 - C3.
+When Member who is living outside the normal systems of support and accountability is reluctant to comply with the options, the Major Superior may consider the use of restrictions on the Member's lifestyle and limitations on financial support where the Member resides and where the Member ministers.4 - C3.
+While it is recommended to do so, Institutes are not required to send annual communication to dioceses as outlined in R3. - C4.
 When a Member of another Religious Institute begins the probation period to transfer into the Institute, the Member becomes subject to the proper law and the Major Superior of the new Institute and is required to adhere to the new Institute's systems of support and accountability.5